Bonham Carter family: Antecedents

 John and Joanna had a son, the fourth generation named John (1817–1884), and also an MP.
-This John Bonham-Carter briefly served as a Lord of the Treasury in 1866.
+This John Bonham Carter briefly served as a Lord of the Treasury in 1866.

 His third son by his second wife, The Hon.
-Mary Baring (a daughter of The 1st Baron Northbrook), was Arthur Thomas Bonham-Carter, KC (1869–1916), who was educated at Winchester College and Trinity College, Cambridge.
+Mary Baring (a daughter of The 1st Baron Northbrook), was Arthur Thomas Bonham Carter, KC (1869–1916), who was educated at Winchester College and Trinity College, Cambridge.
 A.T.
-Bonham-Carter was a soldier and barrister, eventually serving as a Justice of the bench of His Majesty's High Court of East Africa, which was based in Mombasa.
-Mr Justice Bonham-Carter was still a judge on the bench of this court when the First World War broke out in 1914.
+Bonham Carter was a soldier and barrister, eventually serving as a Justice of the bench of His Majesty's High Court of British East Africa, which was based in Mombasa.
+Mr Justice Bonham Carter was still a judge on the bench of this court when the First World War broke out in 1914.
 He later resigned from the colonial bench in British East Africa and joined, as an officer, The 1st Battalion, The Hampshire Regiment, eventually being promoted to the rank of captain.
 He was killed serving with this regiment on the first day of the Battle of the Somme, 1 July 1916, and was later buried in Serre Road Military Cemetery No. 2, near Beaumont-Hamel in northern France.
-Captain Bonham-Carter's name appears on the war memorial at the Muthaiga Country Club in Nairobi.
+Captain Bonham Carter's name appears on the war memorial at the Muthaiga Country Club in Nairobi.

 The Bonham Carter family, as descended from Sir Maurice Bonham Carter and The Baroness Asquith of Yarnbury, is the only example so far where three generations have received Life Peerages under the Life Peerages Act 1958: Violet, Baroness Asquith of Yarnbury; her son, Mark Raymond Bonham Carter; and her granddaughter, Jane Bonham Carter, were all separately made life peers of Yarnbury in the County of Wiltshire.

-One of the most famous members of the Bonham Carter family is Hollywood actress Helena Bonham Carter, a two-time Academy Award nominee and British Academy Film Award winner.
+One of the most famous members of the Bonham Carter family is the film actress Helena Bonham Carter, a two-time Academy Award nominee and British Academy Film Award winner.